rollerderby/scoreboard/README.md

 When the control panel displays, it will ask you for an operator name.
 Enter your name and click Login.
 This operator name is used to store your personalized settings such as key controls.

 # Quick Start Guide to Operating the Scoreboard

+These instructions are intended to get you up and running as fast as possible with operating a scoreboard computer that is in the following state:

+* The Carolina Roller Derby Scoreboard software is installed.
+* The scoreboard script is running.
+* The start page is open.
+* The computer is connected to a second display.
+* The Main Scoreboard page is on the second display, and the Main Operator Control Panel is on the primary display.
+* The operator is logged in to the control panel.

+For instructions on how to accomplish this, see **Installing the Scoreboard Software** above.

 ## Initial Setup